 - a.
-Presentation coaching session on November 18-20 (one hour per team)
+Presentation coaching session

 - b.
 Final case presentation

 - c.
 Case presentation slides

 In the last Capstone session, all student teams will present their cases (problem, analysis, recommendations) to the case company, Faculty Facilitators and fellow students.
 Before this, each team will attend a one-hour presentation coaching session to get feedback on their presentation before the final session.
 The presentation needs to be completed (does not have to be perfect yet) for the coaching session so that the feedback will be meaningful.
 The session will not be held if the presentation is not completed.
 Your team is responsible for booking the presentation coaching session via MyCourses.
 The available time slots are: